 President of Champion Christian College

 Dr. Eric A. Capaci graduated from Hyles-Anderson College with a Pastoral of Theology degree in 1988.
 He also completed a Master’s of Education from Hyles-Anderson College in1989.
 In 1999, he received an honorary Doctor of Divinity Degree from both Hyles-Anderson College and Oklahoma Baptist College.
-He is presently six credit hours away from completing his master’s degree in Pastoral Counseling from Liberty University.
+He graduated from Liberty University in 2014 with a Master of Arts Degree in Pastoral Counseling

-Dr. Capaci has twenty-two years of ministry experience.
+Dr. Capaci has over twenty years of ministry experience.
 He served two years as youth pastor at Faith Baptist church in Canoga Park, California.
-In 1992, he established the Gospel Light Baptist Church in Hot Springs, Arkansas where he has pastored for the past nineteen years.
+In 1992, he established the Gospel Light Baptist Church in Hot Springs, Arkansas where he has pastored since.

 In 2005, Champion Christian College began in Hot Springs, Arkansas, as a ministry of Gospel Light Baptist Church.
-Under Dr. Capaci’s leadership, Champion has graduated over 200 students, most of who are serving in local churches or on the mission field.
+Under Dr. Capaci’s leadership, Champion has graduated over 300 students, most of who are serving in local churches or on the mission field.
 Ten of these graduates are presently pastoring churches.
-In addition to Dr. Capaci’s presidential duties, he teaches numerous courses in the college, as well as coach the collegiate basketball team.
+In addition to Dr. Capaci’s presidential duties, he teaches numerous courses in the college.
 His great vision is to start 500 churches in the 50 largest cities of the United States of America.

 Dr. Capaci is a well-known speaker throughout the United States and foreign countries.
 Capaci has authored eight books including A Powerful Program Makes a Difference, The Right Start, Through Mountains and Valleys, Recharge Your Bus Route, One Touched Life, Get Your Game Face On, Traits of a Champion, and most recently, Sermon Sentences.